 Free platforms, like Facebook groups, are borrowed spaces.
 That means you have no control over the look and feel of the community.
 You must comply with the terms of service and compete with other content.
 Moreover, there’s nothing you can do if the site goes down.

-Unlike social media platforms, you have control over the look and feel of your community, ensuring a consistent brand experience.
+Unlike on social media platforms and discussion forums, with paid solutions, you have control over the look and feel of your community, ensuring a consistent brand experience.
 Best of all, you don’t have to compete with other content for your customers’ attention.

 Additionally, you can guarantee exclusivity or monetize the community using membership features like member logins and invitations.

 Another factor that influences platform choice is community engagement.
-You want a community site that supports the preferred engagement style of your customers.
+You want a community platform that supports your customers’ preferred engagement style.
 For instance, a real-time communication app like Slack would be ideal for members who need answers quickly.

 4. Select community stakeholders